 What type of travellers are Portable wi-fi devices best for?

 - Travellers who have multiple devices that they need to be connected all at once – blogger, techie or business types usually

-- Business travellers who need the security and connectivity the dongle offers, and can also charge it to their company’s bill so costs don’t matter
+- Travellers who need the security and connectivity the dongle offers.
+Business travellers can also charge it to their company’s bill so costs don’t matter

 - People travelling in groups who are a little more budget focused – you can split the costs of sharing a device, but you always need to be travelling together to use it

 Where to rent portable wifi devices

 - There are companies that offer rental and door to door delivery and pickup of devices, but Changi Recommends is my usual go-to for sheer convenience for Singaporeans because you can pre-book and pick/return as you fly in and out of Singapore